What Foreign Nationals need to know about buying in Palm Springs

 Ingram offers these tips and suggestions for Canadian considering US real estate ownership:

-Rent out your US real estate and the rental income must be reported on a federal and any state return required.
-Tax schedules are used to calculate depreciation, an allowable expense on income properties.
+- If you rent out your US real estate, then the rental income must be reported on a federal and any state return required.
+Some states, like California, require state income tax.
+Others, like Nevada, do not.
+Failure to file may carry penalties as much as 30 percent of the gross income, with no expenses or deductions allowed.
+In the US, tax schedules are used to calculate depreciation, an allowable expense on income properties.
 On Canadian returns, the capital cost allowance schedule covers depreciation.

 - Marital status and who owns the US property is important, too.
 If both spouses are on title, then both must file federal and state returns.